Getting My Car Fixed Without Getting Ripped Off

 There will be more to the story when I pick my car up.
 And while I’m optimistic that it will be a good experience, I’m also skeptical.

-Update: Good news from the mechanic!
+Update: Good News From the Mechanic!

 When he got under the hood, Scotty said, the spark plugs looked fine.
-I wonder if that is what Toyota would have decided to do?
+I wonder if that is what teh Toyota dealership would have decided to do?
 Or would they just have replaced them anyway, for $350?

 So that was my total bill: $848.
 Much better than $2,600.
 And not only am I happy that my bill was less than I feared it would be, I feel pretty good about the service, and about Scotty.
 He seemed honest and knowledgable.
 When I asked questions he knew how to answer them.
 He was familiar with the service that my car needed.
 And, he didn’t talk down to me.
 As it turned out, he dealt with me on the phone and my husband in person, and we both felt good about working with him.